Core15208331074/crawler-test/README.md

 # Getting Started

 ### Reference Documentation
+#### crawlerTestingOfFrank-0.0.1-SNAPSHOT.jar
+* there is a jar package which name is crawlerTestingOfFrank-0.0.1-SNAPSHOT.jar

-* Please using this command to start application
+* * Please use this below command to start application
 * * java -jar crawlerTestingOfFrank-0.0.1-SNAPSHOT.jar
 * U can test the crawler by using postman with this link http://127.0.0.1:54321/grab/v1/test
 * method: get
 * parameter is content and url